 There are lots of organizations and tools that can be very helpful in your job search.
 Here are a few of our favorites:

-- CEW - They provide free career counseling and resume reviews for men and women. http://www.cew.umich.edu/
+- Center for the Education of Women (CEW).
+Free career counseling and resume reviews for men and women. http://www.cew.umich.edu/

 RESEARCHING MICHIGAN TECH COMPANIES & REGIONS

 We highly recommend proactively identifying the companies that would hire you to do what you want to do.
 This puts you in the driver's seat, instead of just waiting for a job posting to pop up.
 Here are a few websites that have nice summaries of neat companies in Michigan!

 - www.MadeInA2.com - This is a great collection of Ann Arbor startup companies that are doing incredible things!

 - http://www.ventureupnorth.com/default.asp - This is a nice overview of the Traverse City region, key industries and key employers.